dcparker/ruby-gmail/README.markdown

 # Notice
-I are looking for for a new project owner for this project.
+I am looking for for a new project owner for this project.
 Please contact me if you are interested in maintaining this project or being added as a contributor.

 Sincerely,